amorenoz/ovn-flowmon/README.md

 ## Usage

+    ovs-flowmon help

-### Built-in OvS Exporter configuration
+### OVS mode: Built-in OvS Exporter configuration
 There is a built-in OvS configuration module.
-If there is an OvS instance running locally, start the Flow Monitor using the "-ovsdb" option:
+You can connect to a running OvS by using the `ovs` subcommand.
+For locally running OvS:

-    ./build/ovs-flowmon -ovsdb unix:/var/run/openvswitch/db.sock
+    ./build/ovs-flowmon ovs unix:/var/run/openvswitch/db.sock

+For a remote OvS, you can expose the OVSDB on a specific port:

+    Where the ovsdb-server is running, execute:

+    ovs-appctl -t ovsdb-server ovsdb-server/add-remote ptcp:6999

+    Then run `ovs-flowmon` with:

+    ./build/ovs-flowmon ovs tcp:172.18.0.5:6999

 In the UI, you'll see a button to Start, Stop and (re)Configure the OvS IPFIX Exporter.

-### Manual configuration
+### Listen mode: Manual configuration of the exporter
-If you are using an exporter other than OvS or it is not trivial how the exporter will access the collector (e.g. it's behind a router of some kind), you can start the Flow Monitor and manually configure the exporter.
+If you are using an exporter other than OvS or it is not trivial how the exporter will access the collector, you can start the Flow Monitor and manually configure the exporter.

 In that case, start the ovs-flowmon daemon without any option

-    ./build/ovs-flowmon
+    ./build/ovs-flowmon listen

 The collector will listen on ::2055.
 Now you can configure your exporter to export flows to that address.
 For OvS, you can run something like: